aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 `followed`, which will be either true or false depending on whether the current user is following this user.

+#### Handling Success

 When the AJAX call successfully returns a list of matching users, we want to display those results in the `ul.users`.
-Write a method `UsersSearch#renderResults` for your AJAX success handler.
-This should first empty out `ul.users`.
-Then it should iterate through the fetched array of users.
+* Write a method `UsersSearch#renderResults` for your AJAX success handler.
+* Empty out `ul.users`.
-For each result, it should use jQuery to build an `li` containing an anchor tag linking to the user.
-Use the jQuery `append` method to add each result to the `ul`.
+* Iterate through the fetched array of users and for each result, use jQuery to build an `li` containing an anchor tag linking to the user.
+* Use the jQuery `append` method to add each result to the `ul`.

 **Test your code**: Check that you can now interactively search users.

+#### Removing the N+1 Query

-Now let's fix that n+1 query.
+Let's fix that n+1 query.
 It's coming from the fact that the data labeled `current_user.follows?(user)` gets called each time we want to render `search.json.jbuilder`, so we can fix it by chaining a `.includes(:out_follows)` call onto our controller's `.where` call.